 Mr. Charles G. Foster, 98 years, of Jefferson City, Mo., went home to be with his Lord surrounded by his family on Friday, December 6, 2019.

-To send flowers in memory of Charles Foster, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charles Foster, please visit our Heartfelt Sympathies Store.

 He was born May 24, 1921 in Ohio, Mo. a son of Walter Levi and Nelle Jamison (Higgins) Foster.
 He was married on August 3, 1947 in Hartshorn, Mo. to Virginia Faye Cloninger who preceded him in death on October 30, 2006.